yazhcodes/bikesharing/README.md

     </li>
     <li>
         <h3>Peak and Off-Peak Hours</h3>
         <p>Rush hours have been recorded on weekdays at 8AM and 5-6PM.
-Wednesday evenings are an exception to this pattern and are realtively less busy with a dip in trip count.
+Wednesday evenings are an exception to this pattern and are realtively less busy with a drop in trip count.
 But it doubles up on Thursday evenings proving to be the busiest time of the week.</p>
         <div align='center'>
             <img src='https://github.com/yazhcodes/bikesharing/blob/main/Resources/Images/Daily%20Trips%20by%20Hour.png' width=500 height=500></img>
         </div>